kalectro/raspi_interface/README.md

 This package is an additional hardware interface to work with the bosch_drivers architecture.
 It utilizes the awesome wiringPi library to access GPIOs, SPI, I2C and RS232.
 This package is still under heavy development.

 #### current status:
+* I2C - implemented and tested on BMC050
 * GPIO - roughly tested
 * SPI - very roughly tested
 * RS232 - implemented but not working
-* I2C - implemented but not tested

 Installation and Test